 When I am afraid, I put my trust in you.~Psalm 56:3 NASB

-We can follow God’s Word in spite of our fears.
-1 Corinthians 15:58, one of my favorite scriptures.
-I like to use it to overcome fears.
-It tells us to not be moved by what we face, but rather to be steadfast, immovable, always abounding in the work of the Lord.
+We can follow God’s Word despite our fears.
+Paul tells us in 1 Corinthians 15:58 not to be moved by what we face but to be steadfast, immovable, and always abounding in the work of the Lord.
 Don’t quit.
-Be decisively consistent when you are conquering a fear.
-Don’t be double-minded in your thinking.
-Make a decision and trust God.
-Oftentimes that decision is hard for us, but we must believe God’s Word to get us through.
+Be consistent when you are conquering a fear.
+Don’t be double-minded.
+Decide and trust God.
+Fears can be multifaceted, but from God’s perspective, He has already overcome the difficulty.

 Copyright 2021: The Fear Factor: Charles E. Maldon, Jr.: All Rights Reserved